 Victoria has always loved to sing, especially while performing in musicals, which led her to study Theatre at San Diego State University.
-After graduating in 2011, she enjoyed performing at Disneyland, on a Carnival Cruise ship, and at SeaWorld, where she also currently sings.
+After graduating in 2011, she enjoyed performing at Disneyland, on a Carnival Cruise ship, and at SeaWorld.

 She absolutely loves being involved in musical projects outside of theme parks, and is still in awe of the tremendously talented musicians she has the pleasure of performing with in Grand Sonic Theory.
 She will never stop learning and pursuing her passion, and is excited to see what the future has in store!